 1. An evaluation is determined for each applicant and is based on a combination of the following factors:

-1. grades in applicable courses completed in grades nine through eleven (if the student has graduated from high school at the time he or she applies to Penn State, the ninth through twelfth grade record is used);
+1. grades in applicable courses completed in grades nine through eleven (if the student has graduated from high school at the time they apply to Penn State, the ninth through twelfth grade record is used);

-3. and participation in honors or other advanced courses (i.e. AP, IB, etc.).
+3. participation in honors or other advanced courses (i.e. Advanced Placement, International Baccalaureate, etc.);

 2. Applications are processed as they are received in the following manner:

 Eligibility levels are established for campus locations and for certain programs based on the number of students who can be accepted.
-Applicants who are clearly eligible for admission to the campus of their first choice are offered admission until available spaces are committed.
-Applicants who are eligible for admission to the University, but not eligible for the campus of their first choice, are offered admission to an alternate-choice campus where eligible.
+Applicants who are clearly eligible for admission to the campus of their first choice are admitted until available spaces are committed.
+Applicants who are eligible for admission to the University, but not eligible for the campus of their first choice, are admitted to an alternate-choice campus where eligible.
 Applicants who are not eligible for admission to baccalaureate degree programs are advised of other possibilities for study at the University.

 World Language Admissions Review: